dhwanithakkar/Marketing-Campaign-Analysis/README.md

 Alternate Hypothesis (H1): The number of conversions from Facebook is greater than the number of conversions from AdWords.

-- Step 6 :  Finding out mean conversion for both Ad campaings.
+Finding out mean conversion for both Ad campaings.

 ![d](https://github.com/user-attachments/assets/44f4c864-3184-440e-a007-cb3389b7bd42)

 The mean number of conversions from Facebook ads (11.74) is substantially higher than the mean number of conversions from AdWords ads (5.98).
 This suggests that, on average, Facebook advertising is more effective in generating conversions compared to AdWords advertising.

 - Step 7 : Conducting ttest_ind test -> This is a test for the Null Hypothesis that two independent variables have identical average values.

 ![e](https://github.com/user-attachments/assets/bb50b4f9-195f-4912-8a74-7035eaa85ce8)

 The T statistic (32.88) is a measure of the difference between the means of the two groups relative to the variation within the groups.
 A larger T statistic indicates a greater difference between the means of the two groups.